 All students at Stockholm University are entitled to equal treatment and respect irrespective of sex, transgender identity or expression, ethnicity, religion or other belief, disability, sexual orientation or age.

-As a student you can contact the coordinator for equal treatment should you have any concerns regarding these matters.
-The coordinator is based at Student Services in Studenthuset and their assignment/mandate is based on the Swedish Discrimination Act of 2008.
+As a student you can contact the University Administration should you have any concerns regarding these matters, firstname.lastname@example.org.
 Questions regarding work environment and victimisation should be handled by the Department.

 The Swedish Discrimination Act

 The Discrimination Act prohibits discriminatory practices in a broad range of social and economic activities.
 There are sections of the act that are directly applicable to education, students and applicants.

 The Discrimination Act promotes equal rights and combats discrimination in higher education on grounds of gender, transgender identity or expression, ethnicity, religion or other beliefs, disability, sexual orientation and age.
 The Discrimination Act also covers sexual harassment.